opxw/linq2db-repository/README.md

 -------------------------------------------*/
 ```

-But sometimes we need to update value partially, just set `ignoreNullValue = true`:
+But sometimes we need to update the column partially, just set `ignoreNullValue = true`:

 ```c#
 var artist = new Artist() { Id = 1, Notes = "brown fox jumps" };